 Young Jeezy’s Domestic Troubles

 In September 2012, Jeezy and his son became involved in a heated argument.
 Witnesses alleged that Jenkins was choking his son and threatened to kill him.
-It was also alleged that Jeezy slammed his son’s head into a glass shower door and dragged into a bedroom to beat him up.
+It was also alleged that Jeezy slammed his son’s head into a glass shower door and dragged him into a bedroom to beat him up.
 During the fight, the rapper threatened to “put a bullet through his head.”
 Police arrived on the scene and the rapper did not cooperate with the investigation.
 Jenkins was arrested and charged with battery, terror threats, and false imprisonment.
 He was later released on a bond of $45,000.

 It remains to be seen whether his run-ins with the law will have a detrimental impact on his music career.